 • Better quality: DVD offers much higher quality playback and recording than good old analogue videotape recorders.

 • Archive: If you have a large collection of old VHS recordings on video tape - you might find that your tapes are degrading - magnetic tape goes 'funny' after years of storage, and mechanically, there's a lot that can go wrong with video cassettes.
 Dub those old recordings to DVD while you can.
-More on archiving.
+More info: Archiving your media.

 • Share with friends: The V of DVD stands for Versatile - and DVDs are just that.
 You can store video, mp3, JPEG photos and computer data on a blank DVD, and share with your friends - much more flexible and shareable.